gardener/documentation/website/documentation/guides/administer-shoots/conversion-webhook/_index.md

 {{% /alert %}}

-1. Please check/set the old CR version has `storage:false` and set the new CR version to `storage:true`.
+1. Please check/set the old CR version to `storage:false` and set the new CR version to `storage:true`.

     For sake of example, let’s consider 2 versions `v1beta1` (old) and `v1` (new).